mtoensing/Docker-Minecraft-PaperMC-Server/README.md

 JAVAFLAGS

 Optional: Overrides the optimized java parameter configuration with your own.
+You can set your own Xms and Xmx values this way.

 ## Tutorial Synology